OHDSI/TheBookOfOhdsi/ClinicalValidity.md

 **Practice of Phenotype Algorithm Validation**

-An example of the process to conduct a PA validation using chart review is provided by Cutrona and colleagues who validated their PA for MI for the US Food and Drug Administration’s (FDA) Sentinel program.[@cutrona_validation_2013]  The steps this group used to conduct the validation were as follows:
+An example of the process to conduct a PA validation using chart review is provided by Cutrona and colleagues who validated their PA for MI for the US Food and Drug Administration’s (FDA) Sentinel program.[@cutrona_validation_2013]  The steps this group used to conduct the validation were as follows: \index{myocardial infarction}

 1)	Develop a PA for MI:  They used the PA “those with an ICD-9-CM code for AMI (410.x0, 410.x1) in the principal or primary position on facility claims for hospitalizations.”